Medical Assistance Transportation – Baltimore City Health Department. 410-396-6422 (for scheduling).

 MTA Mobility Service – 410-764-8181 (https://mta.maryland.gov/mobility)

-Bus and taxi service for people with disabilities who are not able to ride fixed-route services.
+Service for people with disabilities who are not able to ride fixed-route buses, metro, or light rail services.
 Application and health professional certification required.

 Low-cost taxi service for people 60+ or with disabilities.
-Application required.
+Eligibility and registration requirements.

 Housing and Homeless Intervention Services 410-396-4932.